• If you can see this link so can 1000's of other eyeballs every single day; advertise on checkthishouse.com

 Another option would be to run flexible, well insulated air ducts inside the new cathedral ceiling rafter space, all the way to the opposite side of the room, and open a couple of registers close to the wall top edge.
 Let me know if you have any other questions.
 Thanks.

-3. Shannon Robbins says:
+3. Shannon Robbins says

 I have an existing flat ceiling that i want to convert to a cathedral ceiling.
 My problem is the roof has a vent in the area i want to convert and I’m not sure what to do about insulating.
 What is the best solution?